dedis/cothority/eventlog/el/README.md

 them to another server if you need to. *Remember* that there is the Darc owner's private key inside it, and anyone who has the file can evolve the access control on the EventLog.

+TODO: The behavior of init is wrong.
+It needs to take as input a config for an existing skipchain and then create as output a new owner Darc on that skipchain.
+(The skipchain config will come from the Omniledger tool.)

 ## Logging

 ```